 Most sellers allow the use of a lockbox which makes it very easy and comfortable to show their property, which is the only way it's going to get sold.
 Yet many sellers still do not allow their agents to use lockboxes.
 In some areas, it is almost mandatory that every seller allows the use of a lockbox.
 That's just how it is done in those areas whether the house is occupied or vacant.

-Unless there is a dog walking freely in the property, I don't understand why someone would not use a lockbox.
+Unless there is a dog walking freely on the property, I don't understand why someone would not use a lockbox.
 In 35 years I have never had any problems using a variety of lockboxes.
-We always use our Sentrilock box on vacant properties because it allows us to see when an appointment has started and ended.
+We always use our Supra box on vacant properties because it allows us to see when an appointment has started and ended.
 We get the agent's information so we can always keep track of who was in the house and at what time.

 I've had showings where the buyers bought one of the homes out of the group I was able to show them.
 Maybe a home that was not confirmed would have been the better choice.
 But some buyers won't wait around to see all the homes that were on their list.
 They fall in love with a home and want to move forward immediately.
-In a robust Seller's Market, buyers don't have the time to view the homes we couldn't get into because they could lose the home they love to another buyer.
-We always tell buyers, if you love this home someone else might love it too.
+In a robust Seller's Market, buyers don't have the time to view the homes they couldn't get into because they could lose the home they love to another buyer.
+We always tell buyers, "If you love this home someone else might love it too."

-If it is a Buyer's Market that means there are more properties available than buyers out looking.
-In that kind of market, a buyer can take a little more time to make a decision.
+If it is a Buyer's Market that means there are more properties available than buyers out looking. n that kind of market, a buyer can take a little more time to make a decision.
 However, that is the time sellers should be showing their homes to the dwindling supply of buyers and not saying "No"!

 Make sure your agent uses Showing Time